-- NEW: CNN meteorologist says drought has been worsened by an ongoing heat wave
+- CNN meteorologist says drought has been worsened by an ongoing heat wave

 - La Nina dry spell worries agricultural producers